 Courses in low carbon/green sector might include:

 - Environmental Resource Management The effective management of energy and resources is becoming critical for society.
 This type of course will prepare you to play a vital role in finding sustainable solutions to energy and resource management.
 You will explore issues such as climate change, resource depletion and sustainable opportunities for energy production using fossil fuels, nuclear and alternative energy.
 You will also learn how to develop effective strategies for energy and resource management.
-You could study at the University of the West of England or Petroc.
+You could study at Petroc.

 - Renewable energy and carbon management Courses in this area will enable you to study the rapid development of carbon management and renewable energy technologies.
 These courses recognise the importance of being able to quantify, plan for and manage the reduction of greenhouse gas emissions, whether in communities or private or public sector organisations.
 You could study this type of degree at Cornwall College or the University of Exeter.